david-wagih/PR-Genie/README.md

 - **Parallel Processing**: Files are processed in parallel batches for maximum efficiency
 - **Language-Based Grouping**: Files are grouped by language to ensure language-specific review

+## Supported Languages

+PR Genie includes built-in support for:

+- TypeScript/JavaScript
+- Python
+- Java
+- Go

+And provides default configurations for each language with appropriate file patterns and language-specific review criteria.

 ## Requirements

 - Node.js 20 or later